- Somebody left bottles at my house as part of a Community Water Test. Does Columbia Water do this?

 Only if compared to water that is acidic and very soft.
 The pH (acid/alkaline level) of tap water leaving the treatment plants is about 8.0, which is close to neutral.
 Completely neutral water is 7.0 on a scale of 0 to 14.
 Water less than 7 is considered acidic.
-City water is discharged slightly alkaline to prevent corrosion of water pipes and to help maintain adequate disinfection of the water, which is more effective at a higher pH.
+Columbia Water's water is discharged slightly alkaline to prevent corrosion of water pipes and to help maintain adequate disinfection of the water, which is more effective at a higher pH.

 "Hard" refers to a measure of difficulty - how hard it is to form lather and suds - and to the hard mineral deposit left on fixtures.
 "Soft" water uses less soap and detergent to form lather and suds, and can make clothing and skin feel softer.